taw00/dashcore-rpm/README.binaries.md

 ### Install the _Dash Masternode Tool_ on your Fedora Linux workstation

-Assumption: Your workstation is a Fedora Linux system (only supported for Fedora 27 at the moment).
+Assumption: Your workstation is a Fedora Linux system (only supported for Fedora 27 and Fedora 28 at the moment).
 The commands below also assume you are logging in as a normal user who has `sudo` priviledges.

 At the terminal command line...